Generative Transformer for Accurate and Reliable Salient Object Detection

 \section{Abstract}

-\justifying Transformer, which originates from machine translation, are particularly powerful at modeling the long-range dependencies.
+\justifying Transformer, which originates from machine translation, is particularly powerful at modeling long-range dependencies.
 Currently, the transformer is making revolutionary progress in various vision tasks, leading to significant performance improvements compared with the convolutional neural network (CNN) based frameworks.
-In this paper, we conduct extensive research on exploring the contribution of transformers for accurate and reliable salient object detection.
-We first investigate transformers for accurate salient object detection with deterministic neural networks, and explain that the effective structure modeling and global context modeling abilities lead to its superior performance compared with the CNN based frameworks.
-Then, we design stochastic networks to evaluate the transformers' ability in reliable salient object detection.
-We observe that both CNN and transformer based frameworks suffer greatly from the over-confidence issue, where the models tend to generate wrong predictions with high confidence.
-To estimate the reliability degree of both CNN- and transformer-based frameworks, we introduce the generative adversarial network (GAN) based models to identify the over-confident regions by sampling in the latent space.
-Specifically, we present the inferential generative adversarial network (iGAN).
-Different from the conventional GAN, which defines the distribution of the latent variable as fixed standard normal distribution $\mathcal{N}(0,\mathbf{I})$, the proposed \enquote{iGAN} infers the latent variable by gradient-based Markov Chain Monte Carlo (MCMC), namely Langevin dynamics.
+In this paper, we conduct extensive research on exploiting the contributions of transformers for \emph{accurate} and \emph{reliable} salient object detection.
+For the former, we apply transformer to a deterministic model, and explain that the effective structure modeling and global context modeling abilities lead to its superior performance compared with the CNN based frameworks.
+For the latter, we observe that both CNN and transformer based frameworks suffer greatly from the over-confidence issue, where the models tend to generate wrong predictions with high confidence.

+To estimate the reliability degree of both CNN- and transformer-based frameworks, we further present a latent variable model, namely inferential generative adversarial network (iGAN), based on the generative adversarial network (GAN).
+The stochastic attribute of the latent variable makes it convenient to estimate the predictive uncertainty, serving as an auxiliary output to evaluate the reliability of model prediction.
+Different from the conventional GAN, which defines the distribution of the latent variable as fixed standard normal distribution $\mathcal{N}(0,\mathbf{I})$, the proposed \enquote{iGAN} infers the latent variable by gradient-based Markov Chain Monte Carlo (MCMC), namely Langevin dynamics, leading to an input-dependent latent variable model.
 We apply our proposed iGAN to both fully and weakly supervised salient object detection, and explain that iGAN within the transformer framework leads to both accurate and reliable salient object detection.

 }

 \IEEEdisplaynontitleabstractindextext